oracle/rwloadsim/rwl/src/SOURCES.md

 make ctags
 ```
 and subsequently use cscope -d, vi -t rwlsomename or ctrl-% in vi.
-For non-Linux platforms, this may work if you install the GNU version of the ctags command.
+For non-Linux platforms, this may work if you install the GNU version of the ctags command,
+however the standard ctags utility _cannot_ be used.

 ## Compiling/debugging

 If you need to do debugging, maybe as a result of differences while running the test suite,
 you can simply type "make" in the rwl/src directory.
-For debugging, change the Makefile (that was generated by running makemake.sh) such that
+For debugging using gdb, change the Makefile (that was generated by running makemake.sh) such that
 it uses the gcc options -O0 -g.
 If your primary build release is _not_ the same as the database release you use for testing,
 you may need to run "make" at the top directory, which will cause _all_ releases to be built.

+## NEVER

+Some code, typically of debugging nature, is kept in the source but excluded by using #ifdef NEVER.
+You should _never_ define the variable NEVER, but if needed, you can include the otherwise excluded
+code, e.g. for debugging.

 ## Sharding